thenexthub/Codira/docs/proposals/archive/UnifiedFunctionSyntax.rst

 In addition to improving the call site, this eliminates the need to rename parameters as often at the declaration site, i.e., this::

-  class func color(withRed red: CGFloat, green: CGFloat, blue: CGFloat, alpha: CGFloat) -> NSColor
+  class fn color(withRed red: CGFloat, green: CGFloat, blue: CGFloat, alpha: CGFloat) -> NSColor

 becomes::

-  class func color(_ red: CGFloat, green: CGFloat, blue: CGFloat, alpha: CGFloat) -> NSColor
+  class fn color(_ red: CGFloat, green: CGFloat, blue: CGFloat, alpha: CGFloat) -> NSColor

 Note that we only perform this removal for ``with`` and ``for``; other prepositions tend to have important meaning associated with them, and